codinglead/codinglead.github.io/_posts/2020-03-23-changing-the-type-of-a-value-coercion-in-javascript.md

 permalink: /javascript/:title
 ---

-Changing the type of a value can sometimes be confusing because JavaScript tries to be helpful and implicitly change the type for you.
+Using a value in a comparison can be confusing sometimes because JavaScript tries to be helpful and implicitly change the type for you.

-You can change the type of a value implicitly and explicitly.
+The type of a value can be changed implicitly and explicitly.

 Implicit coercion plays a huge role when using double equals in comparisons.

 ## explicit vs implicit coercion